mdang/world-of-tech/README.md

 > What's the difference between front-end JavaScript and back-end JavaScript?

 - Client-side JavaScript is for interactivity and runs in the browser
-- Allows developers to hide/show content, provides richer experiences
+- Allows developers to provide richer experiences like showing/hiding content based on user interactions

 ## Break
-> 5 min
+> 10 min

 ## Back-end